pefarrell/pefarrell.github.io/index.md

 <p>2025-10-01: Arselane Hadj Slimane will give a talk on shape optimization of snap-through behavior in metamaterials in the minisymposium on Shape and Topology Optimization at the <a href="https://conference3.aau.at/event/122/">EUCCO conference</a> in Klagenfurt, Austria.</p>

-<p>2025-09-29: I will serve as PhD examiner for <a href="https://www.mff.cuni.cz/en/faculty/organizational-structure/people?hdl=12925">Alena Jarolímová</a> at Charles University.</p>

-<p>2025-09-29: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> will give a talk in the <a href="https://cemse.kaust.edu.sa/events/by-type/seminar/2025/09/29/new-challenges-kinetic-theory-complex-fluids">SIAM student chapter seminar</a> at KAUST, Thuwal, Saudi Arabia.</p>

 <h2 id="news">News</h2>

+<p>2025-09-29: I served as PhD examiner for <a href="https://www.mff.cuni.cz/en/faculty/organizational-structure/people?hdl=12925">Alena Jarolímová</a> at Charles University.</p>

+<p>2025-09-29: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> gave a talk in the <a href="https://cemse.kaust.edu.sa/events/by-type/seminar/2025/09/29/new-challenges-kinetic-theory-complex-fluids">SIAM student chapter seminar</a> at KAUST, Thuwal, Saudi Arabia.</p>

 <p>2025-09-15: Aaron Baier-Reinio, Pablo Brubeck, Kars Knook, India Marsden, Anurag Rao, and Matin Shams gave talks at the <a href="https://www.firedrakeproject.org/firedrake_25.html">Firedrake '25 conference</a>.</p>